reversible-computation/reversible-computation.github.io/index.md

 ---
 layout: default
-title:
+title: Home
 ---

-## Welcome to the 181th Conference on Reversible Computation
+## Welcome to the 18th Conference on Reversible Computation

 ### July, 2026, Milan, Italy